What is 'Antifa'? Meet the fascist-fighting coalition dubbed the 'Alt-Left' by president

 Related: 'I Miss Her So, So Much': Mourners Honor Woman Killed at Rally

-But in the aftermath of Trump's election, Antifa protesters have often violently clashed with the president's supporters and white nationalists groups at demonstrations across the country.
-In April, pro-Trump protests in Berkeley, California, descended into an all out brawl.
+But in the aftermath of Trump's election, Antifa protesters have often violently clashed with the president's supporters and white nationalist groups at demonstrations across the country.
+In April, pro-Trump protests in Berkeley descended into an all out brawl.

 Similar clashes shut down a speech by right-wing commentator Milo Yiannopoulos at the University of California, Davis, and an Ann Coulter lecture again at Berkeley.

-Fisher says it's possible that the Antifa movement could attract radical the kind of protesters that are prone to violent outburts, but she believes their presence has a deeper message about the current state of political discourse in the U.S.
+Fisher says it's possible that the Antifa movement could attract the kind of radical protesters that are prone to violent outbursts, but she believes their presence has a deeper message about the current state of political discourse in the U.S.

 "This is a response to aggressive alt-right messaging," she said.
 "These guys and women are basically deciding that there’s a violent alt-right that's threatening people and that they be the militia that will support and defend the left."